 Add your silken tofu and melted chocolate to the dates.
 Process again until a creamy batter forms.

-Make the fluffy aquafaba by pouring the chickpea liquid into a medium-sized bowl and whipping it with a hand mixer.
+Make the fluffy aquafaba by pouring the chickpea liquid and cream or tartar into a medium-sized bowl and whipping it with a hand mixer.
 Don’t give up too soon, this can take a few minutes!

 Once the chickpea crust has cooled completely, add the chocolate mousse on top!
 Using the back of a spoon, you can distribute it evenly to create a thick layer.

 Time to decorate!
-Get some blackberries, grated chocolate, crushed pistachios and coarse salt and arrange to your liking.
+Get some blackberries, grated chocolate, crushed pistachios, and coarse salt, and arrange them to your liking.
 More topping ideas can be found below this section.

 Finally, refrigerate your homemade vegan chocolate mousse cake for around an hour before cutting it into slices and serving it!